 ScholarCHIPS’ mission is to provide college scholarships, mentoring, mental health supports, and a peer support network to college-bound young adults who have incarcerated parents, inspiring them to complete their college education.

 ScholarCHIPS envisions a world where children, adolescents, and young adults with incarcerated parents are no longer marginalized and stigmatized by society and are afforded equal opportunity and access to higher education.

 With the support of trusted mentors who Yasmine asked then to be the founding board members, Yasmine established ScholarCHIPS, Inc. (For Children of Incarcerated Parents) in 2010.
-In October 2010, Yasmine hosted a Kick-Off of ScholarCHIPS, where she officially announced the launch of ScholarCHIPS.
+In October 2010, Yasmine hosted a Kick-Off event in the DC community, where she officially announced the launch of ScholarCHIPS.
 This ScholarCHIPS Kick-Off event was Yasmine’s Girl Scout Gold Award project.
-Yasmine now serves as the organization’s executive director.
+Yasmine serves as the organization’s executive director.